 About the Authors

-Matthew Gandy is Professor of Geography at University College London and was Director of the UCL Urban Laboratory from 2005 to 2011.
+Matthew Gandy is Professor of Cultural and Historical Geography and Fellow of King’s College at the University of Cambridge.
 He is the author of Concrete and Clay: Reworking Nature in New York City (MIT Press), recipient of the 2003 Spiro Kostof Award from the Society of Architectural Historians, and has published widely on urban, cultural, and environmental themes.

 Robert Gottlieb is Henry R. Luce Professor of Urban Environmental Studies at Occidental College in Los Angeles.
 He is the author of Environmentalism Unbound: Exploring New Pathways for Change (2001), and Reinventing Los Angeles: Nature and Community in the Global City (2007), both published by the MIT Press, and other books.

 “...a fascinating overview of New York City's technological and social infrastructures.”—Journal of Architectural Education

 “Gandy has pieced together a fascinating environmental history of New York.”—Publishers Weekly

 “Concrete and Clay is a towering achievement and a wonderful addition to the literature on the urban environment.”—Ari Kelman, American Studies

 “Gandy deftly and provocatively connects issue of health, politics, economics, and urbanology in a compulsively readable and illuminating cultural analysis.”—Publishers Weekly

 “This remarkable book renders more visible the complex process of socio-environmental transformation that gives form and substance to the city.
 It is a great read—insightful and well-researched, yet accessible.”